 Have I ever told you how much I love soup?
 Take a look at my Soup Menu and it will give you an idea!
-So when I find an outstanding new soup, you bet I’m going to share it.
-Here it is, my sister’s Ham & Potato Soup.
-What a bowl of comfort, perfect for a winter day!
+So when I find an outstanding new soup, you bet I’m going to share it with you.
+Here it is, my sister’s Ham & Potato Chowder.
+It’s a bowl of comfort, perfect for a winter day!

-This soup is hearty, comforting, simple and simply delish!
-If you’re a follower, you may have heard me say many times that I don’t like “gloppy” overly thick soups.
-This isn’t like some you’ll come across!
+This Ham & Potato Chowder is hearty, comforting, simple and simply delish!
 Partially mashing the potatoes thickens it beautifully and the drizzle of cream at the end lends a gorgeous silkiness and richness.

 It’s positively addictive.
-You’ll probably want to double the recipe.
-This also got two thumbs up from my Dad, who I happened to notice about halfway through lunch was using his fork!
+It got two thumbs up from my Dad, who I happened to notice about halfway through lunch was using his fork!
 Now that’s a hearty soup – or maybe that’s just Dad, lol!

 - 1 onion, diced